-- a maximum of 1 tonne for a vehicle or vehicle combination with an allowable gross mass not exceeding 55 tonnes
+- a maximum of 1 tonne (t) for a vehicle or combination with an allowable gross mass not exceeding 55t

-- a maximum of 2 tonnes for vehicle combinations with an allowable gross mass exceeding 55 tonnes
+- a maximum of 2t for vehicle combinations with an allowable gross mass exceeding 55t

 Concessional mass limits for axle groups

-See the Concessional Mass Limits fact sheet (PDF, 300KB) for axle group mass limits.
+See the Concessional Mass Limits fact sheet (PDF, 275KB) for axle group mass limits.

-The following vehicles and combinations are not eligible for CML due to safety reasons or because they are eligible to operate at masses higher than those afforded by CML:
+CML does not apply to the following vehicles (due to safety reasons or because they are eligible to operate at masses higher than those afforded by CML):